tywil04/parchment/README.md

 ### To Do
 - [ ] Migrate Business Logic From JavaScript to Rust
+- [ ] Migrate from React to SolidJS
+- [ ] Migrate from BlueprintJS to TailwindCSS
 - [ ] Security Settings
 - [ ] Hotkeys
 - [ ] Clean up CSS